davidfeng88/CollisionViz/README.md

 The user can choose to show special icons for collisions involving taxis, bicycles, motorcycles, and pedestrians.
 These settings do not change the icons that are already on the map.
 Also, the icons have priorities as taxi > bicycle > motorcycle > pedestrian (e.g. if a taxi hit a bicycle, the icon would be a taxi).

 ### The map
-During the visualization, a marker for a certain collision appears on the embedded Google Map on the corresponding time in the NYPD database, so the number of collisions on the round clock (e.g. 13:00) might be overrated.
-After a certain time (set by the user), the marker disappears. the current map time and the number of collisions are updated simultaneously.
+During the visualization, markers representing collisions appear on the embedded Google Map at the corresponding time recorded in the NYPD database, so the number of collisions on the round clock (e.g. 13:00) might be overrated. the current map time and the number of collisions on the map are updated simultaneously.

-### Icon variation
-Use different icons for collisions involving taxi, bikes, etc.
+The user can toggle four layers on and off the map.
+The Heatmap layer shows a heatmap based on all the collisions on 6/22/2017.
+One injury is counted as five normal collisions (where nobody was injured or killed).
+One death is counted as 100 normal collisions (fortunately the number of deaths is 0 on that day).
+The Traffic layer shows the real-time (user time) traffic information.
+The Transit layer displays the public transit network.
+The Bicycling Layer renders a layer of bike paths, suggested bike routes and other overlays specific to bicycling usage.
+By default, the Heatmap layer is turned on while the other three are turned off.

 ### Collision details
-Click on a marker on the map shows a new collision detail React component.
+When the user click on the marker on the map, a box containing details of the collision appears.

-### Sound effects
-Play an optional sound effect when markers for new collisions are placed on the map.
+The columns where value is `0` (e.g. number of persons injured) or `null` and the `id` column are not shown.
+The time stored in the database is in `datetime` type and is in [Coordinated Universal Time (UTC)](https://www.wikiwand.com/en/Coordinated_Universal_Time).
+The local time in New York City is UTC-04:00 (with daylight saving time).

 ## Implementation

 ### Data import
-The [NYPD data][data_link] are in a CSV file.
-The entries were imported to a PostgreSQL database using ActiveRecord.
+The [NYPD data][data_link] come in a CSV file.
+The entries were imported to a PostgreSQL database using Active Record.

 [data_link]: https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95